To retire to a cruise ship makes perfect sense.

 Nothing wrong with you it is a business decision.

 For a lucky few you can cruise free or get paid.
 Check out the folks that give lectures on board ship...that one hour presentation in the theater may have given them a free vacation...their spouse as well.
 Athletes same thing...do you have a skill or knowledge that may make for an interesting on board presentation?
-Hmmm...Want to learn how speakers cruise free?
+Hmmm...I have done it once and will consider doing it again.

 If you live in the Miami/Fort Lauderdale area you know all about this way of life.